Avaiga/taipy-doc/docs/manuals/core/features/scheduling-and-job-execution.md

     (3) Number of job: 0.
     ```

-# Subscribe a scenario or pipeline
+# Subscribe to a scenario or pipeline

 After each [Task](../concepts/task.md) execution, you can be notified by subscribing to a
 [Pipeline](../concepts/pipeline.md) or [Scenario](../concepts/scenario.md).